garasikuzu/phadi-app/README.md

 4. Follow the on-screen instructions to complete the installation process.
 5. Once done, the app will be installed on your device.

+## Where is the model
+If you are interested with its deep learning models.
+You can access it via [model source](https://github.com/kartakusuma/pests-classification-model-cnn-deep-learning)

 ## Problem Report

 If you encounter any problems using the app, please create a (problem) ticket on our repository's [Issues](https://github.com/garasikuzu/phadi-app/issues) page.